CS 251: Principles of Programming Languages

 - Quickly and effectively learn new programming languages by focusing on key language dimensions.

-- Identify the model of computation underlying a programming langauge and recognize whether a given programming language is a good fit for a given problem.
+- Recognize whether a given programming language is a good fit for a given problem.

 - Reason rigorously about the execution of programs using precisely defined models.